gitbackspacer/data-visualisation-course/README.md

 ----------

-- We can Import the `SIganlingFlow.cys` file as a network using File --> Import --> Network -->  File...
+- We can Import the `SIganlingFlow.cys` file downloaded from (http://dp.univr.it/~laudanna/LCTST/downloads/) as a network using File --> Import --> Network -->  File...

 - Cytoscape user interface: has thee main elements : the Control Panel on the left, the Table Panel on the bottom, and the Network View in the middle

 - Explore various options